Last updated on November 5th, 2019 at 02:38 pm

 Standard wheelchairs and mobility scooters or electric wheelchairs often require a different type of ramp to accommodate the difference in weight.
 If you’re looking for a Part M ramp, you’ll need to consider what type of wheelchair you need to provide access for.
 If it’s a residential property, you may know you only need to provide wheelchair access for one type of wheelchair.
 Public buildings will usually need a modular ramp that can handle both.

 You will also need to consider your load height and how this will affect the overall length of the ramp and the space needed, compared to the space you have.
 Wheelchair ramp regulations clearly outline safe gradients that need to be adhered to.
 For tall load heights, this can often result in extremely long ramp lengths which can be a problem for buildings with a smaller outside entrance space.
-Platforms are needed in these situations to help fit the ramp in, but you will need to think about how obstructive the ramp is and the best way to ensure it stays safe for all users.
+Platforms are needed in these situations to help fit the ramp in, but you will need to think about how obstructive the ramp is and the best way to ensure it stays safe for all users and meets Part M buildings regulations.

 The benefits of our Part M ramps